 Hey there, I’m Sean Duncan (he/him pronouns).
-I teach University courses about games, comics, and media.
+I teach University courses about games, comics, film, and other media.

 I am currently employed as an Assistant Professor, General Faculty in the University of Virginia’s Department of Media Studies.
-In my teaching, I focus on games within an interdisciplinary network of research and design, helping students understand the fun, important, and often messy ways that games serve as loci of cultural and subcultural practices, platforms for social interaction, and as interfaces that shape community practices.
+In my teaching, I focus primarily on games within an interdisciplinary network of research and design, helping students understand the fun, important, and often messy ways that games serve as loci of cultural and subcultural practices, platforms for social interaction, and as interfaces that shape community practices.
+In recent years, I’ve branched out to teach courses that focus on comics form and history, genre through a transmedia lens (superheroes, in particular), and soon, cross-media adaptation.

 I’ve previously worked as a user experience intern/usability engineer at Microsoft, I was formerly the C. Michael Armstrong Professor of Interactive Media in Miami University’s C. Michael Armstrong Interactive Media Studies program, and before UVA, was most recently an assistant professor in the Learning Sciences at Indiana University and Research Scientist in Indiana University’s Center for Research on Learning and Technology.
 I have a fairly recent CV linked up on this site, so feel free to poke through that if reading about someone else’s academic papers and presentations happens to be something you enjoy.